Jiří Balcárek

+Playing career

+At club level, Balcárek spent six seasons playing for Olomouc, as well as competing in the Czechoslovak First League for RH Cheb, before moving to Union Berlin in Germany, where he played for five more seasons.
+Internationally he represented the Czech Republic under-21 national team, making two appearances in 1994.

 Managerial career

-Balcárek started his coaching career in June 2005 as assistant manager of Sigma Olomouc' B-team.
-He then had a spell at SK Lipová as manager, before returning to Sigma Olomouc in the summer 2006 as manager of their B-team.
+Balcárek started his coaching career in June 2005 as assistant manager of Sigma Olomouc's B-team.
+He then had a spell at SK Lipová as manager, before returning to Sigma Olomouc in the summer of 2006 as manager of their B-team.
 In January 2009, Balcárek signed as manager of Sulko Zábřeh.

-In April 2010, Balcárek was appointed manager of MFK Karviná.
-He resigned in October 2020 due to bad results.
+In April 2010, Balcárek was appointed manager of second-tier side MFK Karviná.
+He resigned in October of the same year due to poor results.
 In January 2011, he returned to Sulko Zábřeh.
 He left the position in June 2015.
 He was then appointed manager of SK Uničov.
-After winning the 2016-17 Moravian-Silesian Football League, Balcárek was appointed manager of 1.
-SC Znojmo FK.
+After winning the 2016-17 Moravian-Silesian Football League, Balcárek was appointed manager of Znojmo.
 However, he was fired on 31 January 2018.

-In the summer 2018, Balcárek became manager of MFK Vítkovice.
-At the end of November 2019, he accepted a job offer from SFC Opava and became the clubs new manager.
+In the summer of 2018, Balcárek became manager of MFK Vítkovice.
+At the end of November 2019, he accepted a job offer from SFC Opava and became the club's new manager.
 He left the club in June 2020.

 In 2021-2022, Balcárek worked in a different role at FC Baník Ostrava, before returning to SK Uničov in September 2022.